Director of research services

-Previously, Brown led APQC’s Collaborative Learning group and oversaw APQC’s annual research agenda.
-She was responsible for taking studies from their initial market development stage through to delivery and completion.
-She was also involved in the initial creation and establishment of APQC’s services for education institutions.
-She has managed research projects in the education arena, including Technology-Mediated Learning, Assessing Learning Outcomes, and Creating Electronic Student Services.
+Previously, Brown led APQC’s Collaborative Learning group and oversaw APQC’s annual multi-client research projects, taking consortium studies from initial market development through delivery and completion.
+She also helped establish APQC’s services for education institutions and has managed education research projects on topics such as assessing learning outcomes and institutional budgeting.

-Prior to joining APQC, Brown received extensive training in ISO9000 quality system implementation.
-She was responsible for its development and supervision at a lighting manufacturing company in San Antonio, where she was also the director of marketing.
+Prior to joining APQC, Brown received extensive training in ISO 9000 quality system implementation and was responsible for its development and supervision at a San Antonio lighting manufacturing company, where she was also the director of marketing.

-Brown earned her MBA with highest honors from The University of Texas at Austin Graduate School of Business, where she was a Dean’s Award recipient.
-She also earned her BBA with highest honors from The University of Texas at Austin, majoring in finance and honors business.
+Brown earned her Master of Business Administration degree with highest honors from The University of Texas at Austin Graduate School of Business, where she was a Dean’s Award recipient.
+She also earned her Bachelor of Business Administration degree with highest honors from The University of Texas at Austin, majoring in honors business and finance.

 When not working, Brown and her family are extremely active community volunteers.
 Besides serving as a Girl Scout troop leader for a decade, she volunteers with SEARCH Homeless Services, Star of Hope Mission, Seven Acres Senior Care Services, Chevron Houston Marathon, her children’s school, and other community organizations.
 In fact, Brown and her husband met while volunteering at the SEARCH homeless shelter.